sethbrasile/personal-blog/content/posts/protect-your-services-with-an-immutable-reverse-proxy-fail2ban-and-cloudflare-part-2/index.md

     # config file and adjust values to match your own environment.
 You can ignore the message at the top
     # of each file telling you to ensure you DNS has a CNAME set.
 You may very well need a CNAME, but that
     # message isn't directly applicable to this situation.
 Keep in mind that this act does not in itself
-    # make your service available to the outside world, these configs are valuable for internal services too.
+    # make your service available to the outside world as you still need to forward traffic through NAT before
+    # it can reach this machine.
+These configs are valuable for internal services too.
     #
     # ------- ********************************************************************************** ------- #